lunarmodules/ldoc/doc/doc.md

 ## Generating HTML

-LDoc, like LuaDoc, generates output HTML using a template, in this case `ldoc_ltp.lua`.
-This is expanded by the powerful but simple preprocessor devised originally by [Rici Lake](http://lua-users.org/wiki/SlightlyLessSimpleLuaPreprocessor) which is now part of Penlight.
+LDoc, like LuaDoc, generates output HTML using a template, in this case `ldoc/html/ldoc_ltp.lua`.
+This is expanded by the powerful but simple preprocessor devised originally by [Rici Lake](http://lua-users.org/wiki/SlightlyLessSimpleLuaPreprocessor) which is now part of Lake](http://lua-users.org/wiki/SlightlyLessSimpleLuaPreprocessor) which is now part of Penlight.
 There are two rules - any line starting with '#' is Lua code, which can also be embedded with '$(...)'.